NoahShore/City_Green_Sapce_and_Health/README.md

 To access the website, refer to TECHNICAL DETAILS below in 'INSTRUCTIONS TO RECREATE THE RESULTS AND OPEN THE flask website' for step-by-step instructions.

+## Access the WEBPAGE using the Flask Application:
+    1. Find in the folder 'Data' the 'mongo_setup.ipynb' code file.
+    2. Run the mongo_setup.ipynb code file.
+    3. Run the 'app.py' code file located in the main directory 'City_Green_Space_and_Health' to get to the web page.
+    4. Enjoy and Thank you for visiting our web page.
+    Note: Programs needed for this: Flask Application, Flask-PyMongo, Python, Jupyter Notebook.
+          Only run the mongo_setup code once to avoid duplicates in the data.

 Creating the Website: Created a website to display our data and the visualizations thereof using HTML, CSS, JavaScript, and Python.
 Python is used to build the Flask app that supports the website and interacts with the MongoDB database on the user's behalf, HTML is used to create the basic structure of the webpages, and JavaScript is used to build the visualizations and insert them into the pages.
 We then used Bootstrap and CSS to style the pages.

 ## PROJECT OVERVIEW / STORY